 Joshua vs Pulev would be joined by Dillian Whyte vs Alexander Povetkin and Oleksandr Usyk vs Derek Chisora.

 When it finally takes place, the clash will be Joshua’s first defense since regaining the titles.

 AJ (23-1, 21 KOs) recaptured his belts and position as the Unified Heavyweight World Champion with a unanimous decision victory over Andy Ruiz Jr at the Diriyah Arena in Saudi Arabia.

 A fight that saw the Heavyweight World Titles contested for the very first time in the Middle East.

 It will also represent the Londoner’s first fight on UK soil in nearly two years.
-The last time, Joshua defended his crowns with a devastating seventh-round knockout of Povetkin at Wembley Stadium.
+The last time, Joshua defended his crown with a devastating seventh-round knockout of Povetkin at Wembley Stadium.

-The former Finchley ABC man will be aiming to deal with Pulev in style to set up an Undisputed showdown against new WBC Champion and fellow Brit Tyson Fury down the line.
+The former Finchley ABC man will be aiming to deal with Pulev in style to set up an Undisputed showdown against new WBC Champion and fellow Brit Tyson Fury.